Improving access to course materials for all students

 - Provide students with multiple formats of the original document so they can select the one that best fits their unique needs.

-Students will see a small button to the right of each document in Blackboard when they hover the mouse over the document name.
+Students will see a small Ally logo button to the right of each document in Blackboard when they hover the mouse over the button the Alternative formats call-out box appears.
 For keyboard users, the button will appear when the keyboard focus moves to the button when tabbing past the document name.

 Activating this button will produce a list of Accessible Versions of the source document as shown in the example below.